Search Results | Clear Search | Previous (in doc) | Next (in doc) | Prev Doc | Next Doc

 Notice of deactivation

-23 (1) A road permit holder who intends to deactivate an oil and gas road must provide written notice of the intention to all of the following:
+23 (1) A road permit holder who intends to deactivate an energy resource road must provide written notice of the intention to all of the following:

 (b) affected land owners;